httpie/cli/README.rst

 Python version
 --------------

-Although Python 2.6 and 2.7 are supported as well, it is recommended to install HTTPie against the latest Python 3.x whenever possible.
+Although Python 2.7 is supported as well, it is strongly recommended to install HTTPie against the latest Python 3.x whenever possible.
 That will ensure that some of the newer HTTP features, such as `SNI (Server Name Indication)`_, work out of the box.
 Python 3 is the default for Homebrew installations starting with version 0.9.4.
 To see which version HTTPie uses, run ``http --debug``.